Checking is Checking is Checking?

 At least it used to be.
 There’s a lot more to the “bread-and-butter” account of most financial institutions.

-Whether offering Free Checking, a standard fee-based checking account, Rewards Checking, or new Value-Added Checking, decisions must be made to retain account holders while delighting new and existing customers.
+Whether offering Free Checking, a standard fee-based checking account, Rewards Checking, or new Value-Added Checking (also known as “subscription checking”), decisions must be made to retain account holders while delighting new and existing customers.

 This article talks about that last example, Value-Added Checking.
 What is it, why does it matter to the industry, and how can you decide if it’s right for your institution.

 Put simply, Value-Added Checking is to your checking account as Netflix is to your TV habits.
+You can call it a subscription checking account.
 For a fair price, you get a lot more than normal TV broadcasts, ensuring the subscription gets paid month after month.

 Value-Added Checking takes a standard checking account to new levels, adding substantial, well, value through a range of perks and opportunities for saving.